bufbuild/protobuf-es/MANUAL.md

 ## Valid types

 This is an advanced feature that's set with the plugin option [`valid_types`](#valid_types-experimental).
-If it's enabled, [@bufbuild/protoc-gen-es] generates a Valid type for every Protobuf message.
+If it's enabled, [@bufbuild/protoc-gen-es] generates an additional type for every Protobuf message.
+The Valid type is a modified type for the message that respects certain Protobuf options.

 > [!NOTE]
 >